jayoung/pamlWrapper/README.md

 figure out how to run on the cluster using singularity

-add a script to run using sbatch, if I'm in my usual environment where everything will be in my PATH. see older script `pw_makeTreeAndRunPAML_sbatchWrapper.pl` - should be easy to modify.

 move more utility scripts to this repo from the older repo (janet_pamlPipeline)
 - annotating the selected sites